kcvedula/orbital/README.md

 > `raco docs` does not currently work due to a conflict with `racket/gui`.
 > Use Scribble directly or DrRacket.

+Also see [orbital/docs/flow.pdf](./orbital/docs/flow.pdf) for a flow diagram of the library.

 ## Wayland Note

 The way `Pict3D` interacts with `racket-gui` uses assumptions based on X11